temperodave/developer-documentation/README.md

 ## Access Rating Explained

-One of the ways that Datafi cloud enables you to secure your information is with Access Ratings.
+One of the ways that Datafi enables you to secure your information is with Access Ratings.
 With Access Ratings you can have certain tables or fields be selectively visible to different individuals based off their Access Ratings.

 Access Ratings are split into three different aspects, `Confidentiality`, `Sensitivity`, and `Identity`.
 Each aspect has a range of security level labels as seen below, with the values in level 0 being the least sensitive and the 5 being the most sensitive.

-(Note: If you are unhappy with the default labels, they can be renamed when first setting up your workspace, or in the administration settings )

 | Confidentiality | Accessability   | Identity      | Security Level |
 | --------------- | --------------- | ------------- | -------------- |